Why You Should Eat Well on the Plane

 I know it’s really easy to get excited about a full service economy flight (not as exciting as business class, mind, but exciting nonetheless).
 Whilst the promise of seemingly delightful pre-packaged plane food and endless movies (unless you’re on an old Qantas or rickety old Aeroflot plane) is enough to send some of you into hysterics (much like Homer Simpson in this clip), caution is advised.

-Processed carbohydrates and food are generally cheaper to produce and last longer than fresh food (remember, if it doesn’t rot, it’s probably bad).
+Processed food laden with sodium, fat and sugar are generally cheaper to produce and last longer than fresh food (remember, if it doesn’t rot, it’s probably bad).
 For that reason, much of the “food” served to you on the plane is designed to be low cost and low nutritional value (Neil Perry meals in Qantas Business and Economy aside!).
-It’s often very starchy (or has starchy components) and is anything but fresh.

 I prefer to eat anything fresh that is served (like salad) and snack on nutritious whole foods and drink loads of water (and yes some alcohol – usually Bacardi or Scotch and cola) – this way you arrive alert, primed and lean.